Queens Park Rangers FC

 The club was officially formed in 1882, under the name of St. Jude's.
 Four years later, they merged with Christ Church Rangers and subsequently changed their name to Queens Park Rangers, due to most of their players hailing from the Queen's Park district.

-The club became a member of the Football League in 1920, but was not particularly successful during the decades that followed, spending most of their time in the lower ranks of English football.
+The club became a member of the expanding Football League in 1920, but was not particularly successful during the decades that followed, spending most of their time in the lower ranks of English football.

 Reaching great results